vishaltak/gitlab-development-kit/doc/howto/geo/advanced_installation.md

 ### Prerequisites

 Development on GitLab Geo requires two GDK instances running side-by-side.
-You can use an existing GDK instance based on the [install GDK](../../index.md#install-gdk) documentation as the primary node.
+You can use an existing GDK instance based on the [the usual installation instructions](../../index.md#use-gdk-to-install-gitlab) documentation as the primary node.

 In these instructions we assume: